avinashsvinu/scapper/README.txt

   - To process all failed records one at a time, loop over the IDs and call the script with `--failed-record` for each.
 - **Debugging:**
   - Debug screenshots and HTML are saved for failed or edge cases.
-  - OCR fallback is used if DOM extraction fails.
+  - OCR fallback is used if DOM extraction fails, and now robustly skips '-' rows.
 - **Usage Tips:**
   - For large datasets, run the script multiple times to gradually fill in missing data.
   - You can safely interrupt and resume scraping; already-scraped records will be skipped.
   - All logs should be stored in the `logs/` directory (excluded from git).

 ## Automation: Process All Records in Batches